judithbeadle/reactnd-project-myreads-starter/README.md

 ## Running the project

-In order to get the project running on your local machine, you need to have either yarn or npm installed on your machine.
+In order to get the project running locally, you need to have either yarn or npm installed on your machine.

 You can get yarn [here](https://yarnpkg.com/en/docs/install#mac-stable) Or download [Node.js and npm](https://nodejs.org/en/)